| Part Three: The American Enlightenment CHAPTER H11 THE AMERICAN COLONIES |

 most essential knowledge that every lawyer needed to acquire.
 For the next

 century law remained what Blackstone made of it.
-Commentaries was a
+Commentaries

-social values, and internal contradictions of the Age of Reason.
+the elegance, social values, and internal contradictions of the Age of Reason.

 Because

-the discredited Commentaries had such a direct influence on the shaping
+the discredited Commentaries had such a direct influence on the shaping of

-and its legal system by referring to Blackstone as the “Father of Modern Law” –
+its legal system by referring to Blackstone as the “Father of Modern Law” –

 even though he is just that.
 To do so might cause more people to research him,